Mikeedozie/Learning_log/README.md

-#Welcome to Learning Log
+# Welcome to Learning Log

-Link to the website of this project is geek-buddy.herokuapp.com
+Link to the website of this project is [Learning Log](geek-buddy.herokuapp.com)